What is AMH?

 Causes of Low AMH:

-AMH levels are determined by the number of developing follicles in your ovaries.
+Number of follicles developing in your ovaries determined the AMH levels.
 The most important key factor in the determination of AMH or number of follicles is age.
 When a woman reached late 30s of her age, her ovarian reserve begins to decline and tend to be low in women in their 40s.

 Low AMH factor doesn’t always relate to age factor.
 As evidence shows some women with high AMH levels into their 40s, while in other case women in their 20s or 30s have declined AMH levels.
 Besides age many other factors such as environmental factors, cancer treatment, inherited genetic problems can participates for Low AMH.